Steak Marinade

 How Long Should I Marinate Steak?

-I recommend marinating steak for a minimum of 4 hours to allow all the flavor to coat and penetrate the meal well.
+I recommend marinating steak for a minimum of 4 hours to allow all the flavor to coat and penetrate the meat well.
 You can marinate this steak for up to 8 hours.
 I generally avoid marinating steaks longer than 8 hours.
 If your marinade has a lot of acidic elements, that can change the texture of the steak by breaking down protein structures within the meat, and marinating more than 8 hours can make the meat turn powdery, mealy, and dry.

 A quick rule of thumb is if you have thinner cuts of steak, opt for marinating them for a shorter amount of time.
 Thinner steaks can marinade rather quickly, but I typically plan a minimum of AT LEAST 1 hour (but 3-4 hours will produce a better flavor).
 For thicker steaks, 4-8 hours is common practice.
 The longer your steak sits in the marinade, the stronger the flavor becomes.